moohiit/watchman-system/README.md

 ## INTRODUCTION
 Background:
-In today's dynamic environment, efficient gate entry systems play a pivotal role in ensuring security, accessibility, and streamlined operations.
-Our project, the "Gate Entry System," emerges as a solution to address the challenges associated with traditional entry methods.
+In today's dynamic environment, efficient Watchman Systems play a pivotal role in ensuring security, accessibility, and streamlined operations.
+Our project, the "Watchman System," emerges as a solution to address the challenges associated with traditional entry methods.
 The need for a secure and automated entry process has become increasingly crucial in various domains, such as residential complexes, commercial establishments, and educational institutions.
 Purpose:
 The conventional methods of manual gate entry pose inherent limitations in terms of security, accuracy, and operational efficiency.
 Recognizing this, our project focuses on developing an automated system that not only enhances security measures but also simplifies the entry process for users.
 Scope:
 The scope of our project extends to Colleges, Schools, small Businesses.
 While the initial implementation focuses on [mention specific features or functionalities], the modular design of our system allows for future expansion and customization to meet diverse requirements.

-Through the Gate Entry System, we aim to revolutionize the way entries are managed, providing a robust, user-friendly, and secure solution for various applications.
+Through the Watchman System, we aim to revolutionize the way entries are managed, providing a robust, user-friendly, and secure solution for various applications.